-- Starved for attention: It’s not uncommon for ILS sufferers to open their arms wide and parade around the gym, usually with a weight lifting belt and gloves to accessorize.
+- Starved for attention: It’s not uncommon for ILS sufferers to open their arms wide and parade around the gym, usually with a weight lifting belt and gloves as accessories.
 These individuals attempt to make eye contact with everyone and to enhance the effect, he may stick his chest out as well.

 - Insecurity: The same reason some men puff their chests out before a fight, they want to look bigger and stronger to their opponent.
 In this case, the guy believes that everybody around him in the gym environment is an opponent in some way and he must show everyone that he is big and strong.

-- Paying homage to Ronnie Coleman: In case you were wondering, Ronnie Coleman, is an eight-time winner of the Mr. Olympia title.
+- Paying homage to Ronnie Coleman: Ronnie Coleman is an eight-time winner of the Mr. Olympia title.
 His fans seem unaware that he relaxes his lats in real life and can bring his arms down to his side like a normal human being.
-Bodybuilders only open their arms wide on the stage and it’s done in an attempt to impress the audience and judges.

 - Searching for love: It is theorized that the primary reason that men use this posture is to impress or attract a mate.
-Another theory states that it may be used as a dominance or defense posture that gives the ILS sufferer the illusion of appearing larger to a threat or to intimidate rival males and scare them away from the beautiful, fit women at the gym.
+Another theory states that it may be used as a dominance or defence posture that gives the ILS sufferer the illusion of appearing larger to a threat or to intimidate rival males and scare them away from the beautiful, fit women at the gym.
+Much like a gorilla.